 - Try relaxing in a soothing bath with warm water (not hot).
 You can also stand in the shower and aim the water at your back.

 - Use a pregnancy support garment, also known as a belly sling.
 They’re designed to support your belly and offer relief to your hips, pelvis, and lower back.
+There are many options available on Amazon.

 - Avoid sudden movements if possible.
 Try not to twist at the waist.
 Instead, work on turning your whole body.